 All of these characters remain LGBT icons to this day with Xena in particular having a huge following.

 At the same time however there was some criticism directed towards the likes of Xena and Gabrielle, Willow and Tara and Ivanova and Talia’s relationships as they all ended in tragedy.
-Indeed this gave rise to the phrase “bury your gays” that refers to the apparent habit genre series have of never giving their LGBT characters happy endings.
+This gave rise to the phrase “bury your gays” that refers to the apparent habit genre series have of never giving their LGBT characters happy endings.

 Personally however I think that the “bury your gays” criticism is bogus.
 In actual fact the vast majority of relationships, be they heterosexual, or LGBT end in tragedy in genre series.